Weeks-UNC/small-scripts/RDkit-QED/README.md

 * openpyxl
 * pandas

-## Input file format
+## Input file formats

-### Input files must be SDF files.
+### SDF files
-* Input files (.sdf) can be made in ChemDraw by saving as MDL SDfile V3000 (*.sdf).
+* Input .sdf files can be made in ChemDraw by saving as MDL SDfile V3000 (*.sdf).
-* ChemDraw files with multiple structures can be saved to a single SDF file.
-* All chemical structures in the input SDF files will be analyzed.
+* All chemical structures in the inputed SDF files will be analyzed.

+### CSV files (SMILES)
+* Input .csv files must contain a column containing SMILES strings.
+    * The column containing the SMILES string must have a title containing the word "SMILES" (e.g. \*SMILES\*)

+* Generating SMILES:
+    * SMILES can be optained using PubChem, Wikipedia, Chemdraw, ect.
+    * SMILES can be generated from ligands in the PDB by using the [Create Custom Report option](https://www.rcsb.org/news/5f6529e207302466657ec0e9) and exported in a .csv.

 ## Arguments

 ### Required (one of the following):

-    -f (--file): Specify path of an input .sdf file.
-    -d (--directory): Specify path of an input directory containing .sdf file(s).
+    -d (--directory): Path to a directory containing input .sdf files.
+    -csv (--csv): Path to .csv file.
+Must contain a SMILES string in a column titled "SMILES".
+    -sdf (--sdf): Path to an input .sdf file.

 ### Optional:

-    -o (--out): Specify an output directory (relative to cwd), default="QED_scores_out".
+    -o (--out'): Path to output directory.
+(Default=directory of input file) -p (--properties): Adds QED properties to outputs (e.g. 'MW', 'ALOGP', 'HBA', 'HBD', 'PSA', 'ROTB', 'AROM', 'ALERTS').
+(Default=False)
+    -md (--moldescriptors): Adds QED properties to outputs (e.g. 'Num Ring', 'Frac Sp3', 'MR', 'Geometry').
+(Default=False) -i (--iupac): Fetch iupac name from CACTUS using SMILES structure.
+IUPAC names are usually too long to be helpful.
+(Default=False)

 ## Usage examples